-Thousand Islands National Park is among the most popular places in all of Canada.
+Thousand Islands National Park is among the most parks in all of Canada.
 Discover castles, culture, wildlife and more in the Thousand Islands.

 Thousand Islands National Park is one of my all-time favorite places to visit in Ontario.
 The fresh air of the St. Lawrence River mixed with the breathtaking views of the chain of islands just off the shores makes the Thousand Islands, Ontario, unlike any other place in the world.
 It’s no wonder that Thousand Islands NP has become among the most famous national parks in Ontario.

 Whether you’re looking for hiking, boat cruises, interpretive programs, or Thousand Islands camping, there are loads of things to do in the Thousand Islands for families.
 We’ve visited the Thousand Islands National Park with kids many times.
 And through these trips, I’ve racked up some of the best tips for experiencing the Thousand Islands for yourself.

 By Canadian national park standards, Thousand Islands National Park is pretty tiny.
 The park covers just a 24.4 square km (15.16 square mile) area between Landon Bay and Mallorytown Landing, while the islands stretch between the cities of Brockville and Kingston.
 Positioned on the eastern shores of the St. Lawrence River, the Thousand Islands sits right on the border of the United States and is a popular destination for both Canadian and American travelers.